skilesare/immortality/a_new_constitution/article-ii---commentary.md

 ---

-No change except to add space.
+No change except to add outer space.

 ---